iviviano/Algorithms/Grading/HW5.md

 Honor Code:

 Environment notes:
-- Excellent tests for `env-lookup`
+- Excellent tests for `env-lookup`!

 Parsing notes:
 - Nice tests for `parse`.
-Note that it's no
+Note that it's not really necessary to look at the fields of the constructed parse tree, if you ensure that the parse tree structure is correct.

 Interpreting notes:
 - Nice job on your tests for `interp` constructing the parse tree without `parse`.